Le-Chacal/Dinosaur-Game-Python/README.md

 ## Play

-To play the game you just need to install pygame with 'pip install pygame' in the cmd.
+To play the game you just need to install pygame with `pip install pygame` in the cmd and you can run [main](main.py)